Emilien942702/SimpleScanner/README.md

 You can choose between haveibeenpwned or hacked-emails.

-hacked-emails.com blocks at around 300 per day.
+hacked-emails.com's API blocks at around 300 requests per day.

 The output is a json file readable by any [json online viewer](http://json.bloople.net/)